dotnet/apireviews/2018/Hardware-Intrinsics-Intel/Round2.md

 3. To review the redesigned [helper intrinsic APIs in vector classes](https://github.com/dotnet/coreclr/pull/20147).

-    * the redesigned helper intrinsic does not provide genetic cast intrinsic (i.e., `As<T>`) and let users write their own ones via `Unsafe.As<TFrom, TTo>`.
+    * the redesigned helper intrinsic does not provide generic cast intrinsic (i.e., `As<T>`) and let users write their own ones via `Unsafe.As<TFrom, TTo>`.
-    * In my opinion, it is better to provide the genetic cast intrinsic in vector classes, which makes 1) the feature more self-contained 2) more stable perf with tiered JIT (Tiered0 does not inline Unsafe.As).

 Regarding

 1. **Approved**.
 Only concerns was how this will blend with the inheritance model, but the corresponding nested type could mirror that.